 The iPhone 7 range first landed in 2016; the iPhone 7 and iPhone 7 Plus got a release date on September 16, 2016.
 They were the first iPhones to carry dual-cameras, the first to be water-proof, and the first to carry on a design language for three years on the trot.
 And in 2020, if you’re after BIG value for money, the iPhone 7 and iPhone 7 Plus are 100% worth a look, especially if you want to save A LOT of money instead of going with Apple’s latest iPhone releases.

-Both the iPhone 7 and iPhone 7 Plus will get Apple’s iOS 14 update too.
+And both the iPhone 7 and iPhone 7 Plus will get Apple’s iOS 14 update too.
 And most likely iOS 15 and iOS 16 too.

 Let’s take a look at how both the iPhone 7 and iPhone 7 Plus stack up today when pitted against the likes of the iPhone XR and iPhone 8.
 Personally, I think both handsets – though mostly the iPhone 7 Plus – still deliver plenty of value for money, especially if you’re just after a solid phone that takes great pictures and runs smoothly.
 And if you get yourself a decent iPhone case, you can keep it looking pristine for years to come (and this will help it keep its value when the time comes to sell it on).

 iPhone 7 Quick Verdict: